koba-jon/DRepT/README.md

 # DRepT — Official PyTorch Implementation

-This is the official implementation of the paper **"DRepT: Anomaly Detection Based on Transfer of Defect Representation with Transmittance Mask"** [1] in *2023 International Joint Conference on Neural Networks (IJCNN)*.
+This is the official implementation of the paper **"DRepT: Anomaly Detection Based on Transfer of Defect Representation with Transmittance Mask"** in *2023 International Joint Conference on Neural Networks (IJCNN)* [1].

 ![transfer-result](scripts/transfer.png)